natmurad/cloudbigdata/README.md

 [CreatingaHadoopEcosystemonGoogleCloud.html](https://htmlpreview.github.io/?https://github.com/natmurad/cloudbigdata/blob/main/CreatingaHadoopEcosystemonGoogleCloud.html) my notes about how to create a Hadoop Ecosystem on Google Cloud and send a workload.

+[BigDataEcosystemAWS.html](https://htmlpreview.github.io/?https://github.com/natmurad/cloudbigdata/blob/main/BigDataEcosystemAWS.html) - How to create a Big Data Ecosystem on AWS and submit a job.

 resultado_part-00000.txt - result of the job sent to Dataproc.